You exercise more, eat healthier, become more productive—basically, it makes life a lot better

 We all know that sleeping in is the best feeling in the world, but maybe we can learn something more from early risers.

 If you already put off waking up by hitting the snooze button, then you’re probably going to put off your morning routine, too.
 It’s hard enough as it is to motivate yourself to go to the gym, and sleeping in definitely doesn’t help.
 Regularly waking up early builds discipline and if you condition yourself enough, then you’ll be less tired in the morning.
 Exercising earlier in the day also gives you more energy

 You’re More Likely to Eat Healthier

-Waking up early means you can finally have time to cook a decent meal and maybe even a packed lunch.
-One of the things that makes dieting so difficult is the fact that you never really have any time to cook and just settle for the more convenient option.
+Waking up early means you can finally have time to cook a decent meal and maybe even pack your lunch.
+One of the things that makes dieting so difficult is the fact that you never really have time to cook.
 By waking up early and cooking for yourself, you’re more aware and conscious of the food you’ll be eating.

 You Get Time for Yourself

 If you’re the kind of person who needs some time by yourself a few hours a day, then waking up early can give you some time to be truly alone.
 Most people start to wake up around six, so waking up at around five means you won’t be bothered by children or early phone calls.
 There’s a certain kind of calmness when you’re awake before the busy hours, too.

 You’re More Productive

 It might sound tiring but if you have a lot of things to do, it might be better to get up early.
 Sometimes the first thing you do when in the morning is worry about all the things you have to do.
 Giving yourself an extra hour to compose yourself and organize your thoughts can help ensure you don’t overlook anything throughout the day.
 One article says that what you do in the hour after you wake up can set the mood for the rest of your day.